Escape-Technologies/escape-trigger-refresh/README.md

 # Escape github actions

 Each new deployment can introduce new vulnerabilities.
-To be able to detect them, we need to scan the endpoint after the deployment.
+To be able to detect them, we need to scan the endpoint with [escape](https://escape.tech/) after the deployment.

 ## Setup your environment

 You need two environment variables to setup the scanner:

-- `ESCAPE_SCAN_ID`: Your scan id, get it on your app page.
+- `ESCAPE_ENVIRONMENT_ID`: Your app id, get it on your app page.
 - `ESCAPE_API_KEY`: Your api key, get it on the [profile page](https://app.escape.tech/profile).

 You can modify secrets on `settings > secrets > actions`